pystruct/pystruct/doc/user_guide.rst

 but it would prevent us from predicting combinations that don't appear in the training set.
 Even if a combination did appear in the training set, the numer of samples in each class would be very small.
-A compromise between modeling all correlations and modelling no correlations is modeling only pairwise correlations, which is the approach implemented in :class:`models.MultiLabelClf`.
+A compromise between modeling all correlations and modelling no correlations is modeling only pairwise correlations, which is the approach implemented in :class:`MultiLabelClf`.
 It creates a graph over ``n_classes`` binary nodes, together with edges between each pair of classes.
 Each binary node has represents one class, and therefor will get its own column in the weight-vector, similar to the crammer-singer multi-class classification.